 Customer satisfaction ratings methodology

-We have shown all the customer satisfaction star ratings and recommendation scores for the brands listed in the table above.
-We also used these results to decide the winners of the Finder Mortgages Customer Satisfaction Awards 2022.
+We have shown all the star ratings and recommendation scores for the brands listed in the table above, and used these results to decide the winners of our Mortgages Customer Satisfaction Awards (if there was a draw on the star ratings score, we used the “would recommend” percentage as a tie-breaker).

 Mortgage ratings